sancg/FinApp/README.md

 # Finance App 📚

-It helps local stores to review your weekly sells, creating useful metrics around the data that you provide.
+It helps local stores to review their weekly sells, creating useful metrics around the data that is provided.

 ## Simple Stack